+Do you know the differences between different roof styles?
 If part of your renovation is to re-roof your home or you are in the process of planning a new build and need to decide on a roof style then this blog may provide you with some guidance.
-Understanding current trends along with the pros and cons that come with each of them may help you to decide which style will work best for you.
+Understanding current trends and the pros and cons that come with them may help you decide which roof style will best suit you.

-There’s a few factors to consider when choosing a roof such as your budget, energy efficiency expectations, community covenants, council requirements and of course building codes.
+There’s a few factors to consider when choosing a roof.
+These are your budget, energy efficiency expectations, community covenants, council requirements and of course building codes.
 Architectural style obviously plays a huge part in roof design so you should also consider the style of your building.

-There are a wide variety of styles available but we talk about a few of the most common ones used here in Australia.
+There’s a wide variety of roof styles available, we’ll talk about some of the most common ones used in Australia.

 A gable roof is most commonly used on ‘Californian bungalow’ style homes and is easily identifiable by its triangular shape.
 It consists of two flat surfaces sloping in opposite directions and placed together at the horizontal edge to form a ridge.